Idham Azis: Career

 He began his career as a police officer in the Bandung City Police, where he held several posts and positions until 1999 when he was moved to the Jakarta Metropolitan Police.
 By 2004, he was deputy chief police officer for West Jakarta, and later was reassigned to Central Sulawesi.
 In 2005, he joined Densus 88 and soon afterwards took part in a counter-terrorism police raid which resulted in the death of Azahari Husin.
 He was given a special promotion for his part.
 He also investigated the 2005 beheadings of three Christian girls in Poso.

 Afterwards, he held several more posts in the Criminal Investigation Agency (Bareskrim), rejoining the Jakarta Police and becoming the Chief of Police for West Jakarta in 2008.
 In 2010, he was deputy chief of the Densus, with Tito Karnavian as the chief.
 He was promoted to police brigadier general after the conclusion of his time as deputy chief, when he was again moved to Bareskrim.
 He was the Chief of Police in Central Sulawesi for some time, among other positions, before he was appointed to be Chief of Jakarta Police in 2017.
-On 22 January 2019, he was appointed as Chief of Bareskrim, with his rank at that time being an inspector general (two-star).
+On 22 January 2019, he was appointed Chief of Bareskrim, with his rank at that time being an inspector general (two-star).